TroelsMortensen/CodeLabs/Tutorials/EerToLogical/009 Recursive relationships.md

 ![](1to1-man-rec.png)

 #### Note
-When dealing with 0..1 : 1..1 you may also use the solution for 0..1 : 0..1, if you prefer.
+When dealing with 0..1 : 1..1 you may also use the solution for 0..1 : 0..1, if you prefer, see below.

 This depends on how many `null`-values you end up with, if you go for the above approach.
 Too many `null`s, and you should consider using the below described pairing-relation.